audiokinetic/Gyms/Documentation/Gyms/README.md

 - _Folder: `2-Basic/BasicFootsteps`_
 - Connecting a Wwise Event to a trigger, such as a collision, on a bone anchor.

+### Playing Sounds on Collision based on the Surface (Footsteps)

+- _Folder: `2-Basic/BasicFootstepsDynamic`_
+- Connecting a Wwise Event to a trigger, such as a collision with a Raycast on a bone anchor and getting material to set a Switch value.

 ### Localizing Voices

 - _Folder: `2-Basic/BasicLocalizedVoice`_